 All grades and transcripts from Grade 9 onwards are shared with universities and other higher educational institutions and will form part of the reference in support of each student as s/he leaves the School.

 Internal Examination Results

-These are recorded and issued separately, usually at the start of June in Grade 11 and late January or early February in Grade 12.
+These are recorded and issued separately, usually at the beginning of June in IB1 and late January or early February in IB2.

 Final IB Results